Get Some R&R in Tonga

 4. Learn How to Make Tongan Crafts

-5. Stay at an Adult-Only Resort/Apartment
+5. Stay at an Adults-Only Resort

 6. Join a Wellness Retreat

 Yoga, art, writing, meditation, dance, cooking, wellness, church groups, business… There are all kinds of retreats happening in Tonga.
 The retreats are enhanced further with their beautiful resort environments on stunning islands.
 Retreats typically take place at resorts in Vava’u and Ha’apai.
-Take a look at the guide to Wellness & Yoga Retreats in Tonga for more information.
+Take a look at The Guide to Wellness & Yoga Retreats in Tonga for more information.

-7. Go Kayaking on a Tranquil Lagoon
+7. Go Kayaking or Paddleboarding on a Tranquil Lagoon

 8. Float Over Tonga’s Colourful Marine Life